 The seeds and skin come out one end, the good stuff out another.
 Place a large stainless steel pot under the chute to catch the tomato juice.
 Place another stainless steel pot or bag under the other side of the chute to catch the seeds and pulp.
 Save them.
 You’re going to put those through the press another 1 or 2 times.

-2. Place your clean jars in a 210 °F oven. (this prevents the jars from breaking when the hot tomatoes are funnelled into them)
+2. Place clean mason jars (quart sized/4 cups) in a 210 °F oven. (this prevents the jars from breaking when the hot tomatoes are funnelled into them)

-6. Make sure you have a funnel and a ladle.
-Jar tongs and a magnetic lid grabber are handy to have too.
+5. Make sure you have a funnel and a ladle.
+Jar tongs are handy to have too.

-This whole event will be much easier if you have the proper tools, a funnel, a magnetic stick for picking up sealers out of boiling water, grabbing tongs for hot jars and a few other things.
+This whole event will be much easier if you have the proper tools, a funnel, a magnetic stick for picking up sealers out of boiling water (which you don’t need anymore since modern sealers don’t need to be heated before use) grabbing tongs for hot jars and a few other things.
 They aren’t expensive, in fact the entire kit of all the tools you need is only about $10, but they’re indispensable.

-Once your tomatoes have come to a boil for 15 minutes, you can start jarring your sauce, first adding your some sugar, citric acid and salt to each jar.
+- Once your tomatoes have come to a boil for 15 minutes, you can start jarring your sauce.

 Work with one jar at a time.
 Don’t try to do multiple jars.